 Northampton's Practical Nursing certificate program consists of 27 credits of nursing courses and 16 credits of general education courses.
 The program can be completed in one calendar year.

-Students are admitted to the programonce a year, in the fall semester.
-The curriculum focuses on the art and science of nursing, taught in classroom, college skills laboratory, and clinical practice settings.
+Students are admitted to the program once a year, in the fall semester.
+The program is offered on the Bethlehem and Monroe campuses.
+The curriculum focuses on the art and science of nursing and is taught in classroom, college skills laboratory, and clinical practice settings.
 Students attend class and college laboratory experiences on campus.
 Additionally, students participate in clinical learning experiences in various healthcare settings under the guidance of nursing faculty.
 Clinical learning experiences provide students with the opportunity to apply nursing theory in client care situations.
-These experiences are scheduled at a variety of health care agencies in the surrounding areas.
 Clinical settings include acute and long term care, in-patient and outpatient facilities.

 Classes and college lab are scheduled during the day.
 Most clinical experiences are offered during the day between the hours of 6:30 a.m. and 5:00 p.m.
 The college reserves the right to schedule clinical experiences during the evening and/or on weekends if necessary.